In this article I will share my opinion on the best gifts for someone with a spinal cord injury.

 9. Cash Gifts

 As someone with a limited budget, vacations are typically not an option.
 So when I receive cash gifts, the money goes into a savings account specified for a vacation.
 After some 20-plus years, I’m finally close to taking the vacation I’ve always dreamed of.
-Now if Covid would just stop interfering with my plans.

 10. Touchless Soap Dispenser